mark64oswald/healthsim-hello/docs/architecture/platform-overview.md

 ### 3. Easy to Add New Products

-Future products (like RxMemberSim for pharmacy benefits) can be built quickly by:
+RxMemberSim for pharmacy benefits was built quickly by:
 1. Depending on healthsim-core
-2. Adding domain-specific models
+2. Adding domain-specific models (Drug, PharmacyClaim, Formulary)
-3. Adding domain-specific formats
+3. Adding domain-specific formats (NCPDP Telecom, SCRIPT, ePA)
 4. Reusing all the infrastructure

 ### 4. Clear Separation of Concerns